9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/downtown-sling-backpack-sm-7591:

-Total load time is 1.59 seconds
+Total load time is 4.014 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

-60% of JS is unused
+64% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/downtown-sling-backpack-sm-7591